mkatsa/PENVMTool/README.md

 # License

 The licences for most the persistent indexes are [Apache2.0 License](https://www.apache.org/licenses/LICENSE-2.0), [MIT](https://opensource.org/licenses/MIT) and [ISC](https://opensource.org/licenses/ISC).
 The [RECIPE](https://github.com/utsaslab/RECIPE) also utilizes [Apache2.0 License](https://www.apache.org/licenses/LICENSE-2.0).
+This work was conducted in [Microprocessors and Digital Systems Laboratory(MicroLAB)](https://microlab.ntua.gr/) of Electrical and Computer Engineering School in the National and Technical University of Athens(NTUA).
 PENVMTool is publicly available with open source [Apache2.0 License](https://www.apache.org/licenses/LICENSE-2.0).
 For more information please refer to the [LICENSE](https://github.com/mkatsa/PENVMTool/blob/main/LICENSE) file or out repository.

 # Contact

+For more information and/or questions on this work you can create an issue or contact us at mkatsaragakis@microlab.ntua.gr lpapadop@microlab.ntua.gr christosbaloukas@microlab.ntua.gr